intermine/im-docs/docs/system-requirements/software/tomcat.rst

 startup.sh
 ~~~~~~~~~~~~

-Add the property in startup.sh:
+Add this property in startup.sh:

 .. code-block:: bash

    JAVA_OPTS="$JAVA_OPTS -Dorg.apache.el.parser.SKIP_IDENTIFIER_CHECK=true"
    export JAVA_OPTS

-Tomcat 7.0 has improved the enforcement of the Expression Language rules and doesn't allow to use java key words.
+Tomcat 7.0 has improved the enforcement of Expression Language rules and by default doesn't allow the use of Java keywords.
-The flag makes Tomcat 7 more permissive.
+This flag makes Tomcat 7 more permissive.

 Starting Tomcat
 ~~~~~~~~~~~~~~~~